-Self-employment Income Support Scheme to support those adversely affected by COVID-19
+Income Support Scheme helps those affected by COVID-19

 In response to pleas for the Chancellor to support Britain’s self-employed workers during the COVID-19 crisis, a new Self-employment Income Support Scheme has been announced.